Northern Kosovo clashes: Protesters

 Serbian president Aleksandar Vucic claimed that over 50 Serbian protesters were injured in the clashes with 3 of them in serious condition.
-One of the protesters, a Kosovo Serb named Nenad Orllović, was sentenced to 15 months in prison for attacking KFOR soldiers.
+One of the protesters, a Kosovo Serb named Nenad Orlović, was sentenced to 15 months in prison for attacking KFOR soldiers.
 5 other protesters were also arrested.
+Later on 29 April 2026, a seventh protester, Slobodan Radenkovic, was sentenced to 2 years in prison and handed an 15,000-euro fine due to Radenkovic pleading guilty to attacking KFOR peacekeepers during the protest around the Zvecan municipality building.

 Novak Djokovic controversy

 After beating American tennis player Aleksandar Kovacevic in the first round of the 2023 French Open on 30 May 2023, Serbian tennis player Novak Djokovic wrote: "Kosovo is the heart of Serbia.
-Stop the violence" on a camera lens in Serbian.
-Referencing the clashes on the day piror.
+Stop the violence" on a camera lens in Serbian, referencing the clashes on the day prior.
 Djokovic's father grew up in Zvečan where the clashes on May 26 and May 29 took place.
 The Tennis Federation of Kosovo accused Novak Djokovic of "aggravating an already tense situation".
 Djokovic responded to this saying: "As a son of a man born in Kosovo, I feel the need to give my support to our people and to entire Serbia.
 My stance is clear: I am against wars, violence and any kind of conflict, as I've always stated publicly.
 I empathize with all people, but the situation with Kosovo is a precedent in international law".
 Jeton Hadergjonaj, the president of the Tennis Federation of Kosovo, responded to Djokovic's statement saying: "The comments made by Novak Djokovic at the end of his Roland Garros match against Aleksandar Kovacevic, his statements at the post-match press conference and his Instagram post are regrettable."
 He also accused Novak Djokovic of using his popularity to stir tensions.
 Djokovic then said in an interview on 31 May 2023 that he stands by his comment stating: "I would say it again, but I don't need to because you have my quotes if you want to reflect on that.
 Of course I'm aware that a lot of people would disagree, but it is what it is.
 It's something that I stand for.
 So that's all."